 DICK’s Sporting Goods App

 This is a newer one to me, but the MOVE section of their mobile app rewards you with 3 points for each day you either – get in 3 miles OR 30 minutes of activity.
 Totally doable!
 You get 100 points just for signing up, so that’s a nice starting bonus for your ScoreCard.
-Once you reach 300 points, you earn a $10 reward.
+Once you reach 300 points, you earn a $10 reward which you can use online OR in store.
 It will take a little while to earn, but what a great motivator to get some activity in each day.

 With this app, you will have to pay the “bet” fee upfront, but if you reach your step goals for the whole challenge, you get your money back AND usually end up making money (I made $10 on my first 6-week challenge).
 You can read my full review of how much I have made using StepBet here.
 There is also an app called HealthyWage for those whose focus is weight loss – you bet on how much weight you can lose and if you reach your goal, you win the money.
 Be warned, Healthy Wage is risky because you lose ALL your money if you don’t reach your goal, so I’m not as much of a fan of that model unless you have a significant amount of weight to lose and are completely confident you can lose it.
 I’d rather have my results completely in my control based on my activity.